alipzn/alipzn/README.md

 # Hi there 👋, I am Ali Pazani.
-## A passionate robotics enginieer.
+## A passionate robotics engineer.